Openstack Monitoring: Cloud Performance Tools

 With the advent of the cloud, however, proper monitoring has started getting out of hand for many IT teams.
-On top of the relatively predictable hardware, a complicated pile of software called “cloud middleware” has been dropped in our laps.
-Huge numbers of virtual resources (VMs, networks, storage) are coming and going at a rapid pace, causing unpredictable workload peaks.
+On top of the relatively predictable hardware, a complicated pile of software called "cloud middleware" has been dropped in our laps.
+Huge numbers of virtual resources (virtual machines, networks, storage) are coming and going at a rapid pace, causing unpredictable workload peaks.

 Proper methods of dealing with this mess are in their infancy – and could even be worth launching a startup company around.
 This post is an attempt to shed some light on the various aspects of cloud monitoring, from the hardware to the user's cloud ecosystem.

-Next, I’ll elaborate on these three aspects of monitoring.
+Next in this guide, I'll elaborate on these three aspects of monitoring.

-Monitoring OpenStack services and hardware
+OpenStack Monitoring: services and hardware

-A vast array of monitoring and notification software is on the market.
+A vast array of OpenStack monitoring tools and notification software is on the market.
 To monitor OpenStack and platform services (nova-compute, nova-network, MySQL, RabbitMQ, etc.), Mirantis usually deploys Nagios.
 This table shows which Nagios checks do the trick:

 You might also want to take a look at Zenoss ZenPack for Openstack.

 When it comes to users, their primary expectation is usually about consistent feedback from OpenStack about their current instance states.
 There is nothing more annoying than having an instance list as "ACTIVE" by the dashboard even though it's been gone for several minutes.